fl2ma/docs-csv-importer/docs/install/docker.md

 Instead of `CONTAINER`, use the container ID of your Firefly III installation.

 If your Firefly III installation is online, you can also use the web address.
-If you want to, you can generate a Personal Access Token on the [demo site](https://demo.firefly-iii.org/) and use that.
+If you want to, you can generate a Personal Access Token on the [demo site](https://demo.firefly-iii.org/) and use the demo site as a test.
+Keep in mind that the demo site is public to everybody so everyone will see what you import.

 ### Example scripts for a full setup